Primary AuthorNina Evason,

 - In Korea, people rarely thank one another for gestures of courtesy (e.g. holding open doors), nor do they generally apologise if they bump into one another on the street.
-Australians may interpret this as being rude or disrespectful behaviour, but keep in mind that Koreans consider such minor incidents or manners to be actions that one should anticipate and expect in life.
+English-speaking westerners may interpret this as being rude or disrespectful behaviour, but keep in mind that Koreans consider such minor incidents or manners to be actions that one should anticipate and expect in life.
 Therefore, they generally do not require a profuse apology, a ‘thank you’ or even acknowledgement.
 Respect is exhibited in different ways.

 - Respect should always be shown to those that are older than you.
 This involves deferring to their opinion, waiting for their input and lowering your gaze if they are an elder.

 - Objects, gifts and food should be offered and received with two hands.

 - Remove your hat when indoors.

 - It is best practice to remove your shoes before entering a Korean home.

 - Koreans are reasonably punctual and usually prompt.
 They tend to try and make the most of the time they have.
 In certain settings, this can come across as impatient.